Saudi conquest of Al-Hasa: Overview

-Ottoman attempt to regain Al-Ahsa
+Aftermath

 In Bahrain, the British blamed the Turks for submitting to Ibn Saud and warned them of the consequences of the wrath of the supreme Ottoman authorities.
 They encouraged them to return to Al-Ahsa and enticed them with support and assistance.
 The Ottoman soldiers were deceived by the British’s advice and promise, so they chartered ships and returned to the port of Al-Uqair.
 They were confronted by a company headed by Bin Nader from Ibn Saud’s forces and clashed with them in a bitter fight that resulted in a number of deaths and the capture of thirty Ottoman soldiers.
 The news reached Ibn Saud while he was in Al-Ahsa, so he went out to Al-Uqair and released the Turkish prisoners.
 He sent the rest of the soldiers to Bahrain and wrote to the ruler of Bahrain and to the English political advisor there blaming them.
 They answered him: “The Turkish soldiers left Bahrain, heading to Basra, and we do not know who they were.”